Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Apiaceae

 If hedgerows were not graced with such wonderful springflowers as Primrose, Bluebell, Greater Stitchwort and Red Campion, it would be easier to welcome the blanket of white with which Cow Parsley covers and smothers everything.

-By the calendar alone Cow Parsley is one of the easier umbellifers to identify, because it come before any of the other common members of this 'much of a muchness' family of wildflowers.
+By the calendar alone Cow Parsley is one of the easier umbellifers to identify, because it comes into flower before any of the other common members of this 'much of a muchness' family of wildflowers.

 Cow Parsley is a tall downy plant growing to a metre or more in height.
 This wildflower can be either biennial or perennial, spreading rapidly in rich damp soil both by seed and via its rhizomes.
 The umbrella-shaped flower ubels are typically 3cm to 6cm across, with larger petals near the outer edges of the florets.

-The distinctive leaves of this common wildflower (left) are finely divided into many feathery leaflets.
+The distinctive leaves of this common wildflower (see above) are finely divided into many feathery leaflets.
 The leaf stalks and the hiollow stems often turn a rich purple as the plants age.

 Fruits of Cow Parsley are like elongated smooth teardrops; they gradually turn black as they ripen.